When going through chop, I can feel the boat flex. Almost like a "shiver" under my feet.

 I cut the angles of the foam on my tablesaw.
 The challenges here were that some of the angles required using the fence as the "bottom", and that the foam was so light it would "float" up off the table and get cut too deep.
 The first just required patience and care to handle, while the solution to the second was to use a featherboard.
 A traditional featherboard would have crushed the foam, so I ended up using foam scraps- they had just the right combination of flexibility and strength.

-using a long stick to mark lines This was pretty simple.
+This was pretty simple.
 Measure out from the keel to set a few points, and mark the line using a straight stick and a sharpie.
-The lines marked In some of the pictures you can see 2 sets of lines about an inch apart.
+In some of the pictures you can see 2 sets of lines about an inch apart.
 This is because I set decided my original placement got too close to the bailers.

 I hate grinding fiberglass.
 Messy, itchy, and generally a pain.
 This was no different.
 I initially tried using my 4inch air sander, but quickly decided that would take a month.
 So I switched over to my angle grinder with a 5inch 80 grit disk on it.
 This was much more aggressive and worried me that if I slipped I'd go straight through the hull.
 But it did cut through the interior gelcoat, and keeping the grinder as flat as possible prevented problems.
 Each stripe took about 1-1.5 hours to grind.
 I did them over several days to break it up.